-The proposed joint use analyzed in the Draft EA consists of CSXT seeking to acquire an operating easement that would allow additional CSXT trains to operate over the L&I rail line, along with a small number of L&I and CSXT trains that are already operating over the L&I rail line.
-CSXT would pay L&I $10 million dollars for the operating easement and would spend between $70 and $90 million to improve the rail line to allow CSXT to move longer (up to 7,500 feet from 5,100 feet) faster (up to 49 miles per hour from 15 miles per hour), and heavier (from rail cars that can carry 268,000 pounds of freight to ones that can carry 286,000 pounds of freight) trains.
+As part of the Proposed Transaction, CSXT would pay L&I $10 million dollars for the operating easement and would spend between $70 and $90 million to improve the rail line to allow CSXT to move longer (up to 7,500 feet from 5,100 feet) faster (up to 49 miles per hour from 15 miles per hour), and heavier (from rail cars that can carry 268,000 pounds of freight to ones that can carry 286,000 pounds of freight) trains.

-Currently, the L&I rail line carries two to seven trains per day on the various sections of the line.
-Under the proposed joint use, CSXT would reroute some its trains from current CSXT routes in the Indiana-Ohio-Kentucky region to a new route that includes the L&I rail line in Indiana.
-The rerouting of these CSXT trains would add 13 to 15 trains per day over the various sections of the L&I rail line.
-The Draft EA focused on the potential impacts of these proposed operational changes on the L&I rail line including grade crossing delay, emergency vehicle access, noise and vibration, and other topics.
-The Draft EA also considered potential construction impacts associated with the extension of several rail line sidings and replacement of the Flatrock River Bridge, all on the L&I rail line.
+Currently, the L&I Line carries two to seven trains per day on the various sections of the line.
+Under the Proposed Transaction, CSXT would reroute some of its trains from their current CSXT routes in the Indiana-Ohio-Kentucky region to a new route that includes the L&I Line in Indiana.
+The rerouting of these CSXT trains would add 13 to 15 trains per day over the various sections of the L&I Line.

-The Supplemental EA focuses on the potential impacts of the proposed operational changes on these three CSXT rail lines including vehicle delays at grade crossings, emergency vehicle access, noise and vibration, air quality, and other topics relevant to the proposed increases in train traffic.
-In response to comments on the Draft EA, the Supplemental EA also quantifies potential impacts to wetlands, floodplains, and forested areas that could result from extending rail line sidings and replacing the Flatrock River Bridge on the L&I rail line.
-Additionally, the Supplemental EA includes a review of potential changes wildlife strikes that could result from the rerouting train traffic on the L&I and CSXT rail lines under the proposed joint use.
+The Supplemental EA focused on the potential impacts of the proposed operational changes on these three CSXT rail lines, including vehicle delays at grade crossings, emergency vehicle access, noise and vibration, air quality, and other topics relevant to the proposed increases in train traffic.
+In response to comments on the Draft EA, the Supplemental EA also quantifies potential impacts to wetlands, floodplains, and forested areas that could result from extending rail line sidings and replacing Flatrock River Bridge on the L&I Line.
+Additionally, the Supplemental EA includes a review of potential changes in wildlife strikes that could result from the rerouting train traffic on the L&I and CSXT rail lines under the Proposed Transaction.